delfianto/candlekeep-ui/README.md

 ## Project Overview

 Candlekeep UI is a greenfield project built from scratch, aiming to deliver a modern, high-fidelity UI for Roleplay (RP) chat with Large Language Models (LLMs).
 It serves as the official frontend for [Candlekeep Core](https://github.com/delfianto/candlekeep-core/tree/develop), a Python-based backend.
-The project focuses on providing a rich, immersive user experience leveraging Vue 3, Vite, and the `shadcn-vue` component library for a polished, accessible design system.
+The project is build on top of Vue 3, Vite, and the `shadcn-vue` component library.

 ## Tech Stack